 Choosing Bank of America cards

 While all Bank of America cards earn points, not all cards can be used to access every redemption options.
 For example, you’re generally limited to cash back redemption when using Bank of America cashback credit cards.
 Meanwhile, only travel cards can access the Bank of America Travel Center.

 Bank of America’s website doesn’t make it clear whether you can transfer points from one account to another, such as from your cashback card to your travel card.
 Instead, the site recommends calling to check for transfer eligibility.
 Consider calling before applying to understand your full range of earning and redemption options.

 Bank of America travel rewards doesn’t currently offer any point transfer opportunities.
 This means Bank of America runs behind some of its competitors when it comes to pure point value.
 For example, points transferred from the Amex Membership Rewards program can double or triple in overall value.

-Booking travel through the Bank of America travel center is still a solid use of your points, however, particularly when paired with the Bank of America® Travel Rewards credit card.
+However, booking travel through the Bank of America travel center is still a solid use of your points particularly when paired with the Bank of America® Travel Rewards Credit Card.
 You’ll earn three points per dollar spent on travel booked through the Bank of America travel center when you use this card.

 How to navigate account